Centre for Health Professions Education

 Simulation and Clinical Skills Unit

-The SCSU is a facility which offers a safe environment for both undergraduate and postgraduate students to learn, practise and acquire clinical skills in simulation without fear of compromising a patient or themselves.
-Clinical learning opportunities, increased awareness of patient safety and increasing student numbers are all constantly contributing to the unit becoming an essential part of the foundation to all health professions programmes.
-The simulated environment does not replace the actual clinical environment but it does prepare students optimally for their clinical learning opportunities.
+The SCSU offers a safe, structured environment for students to learn and practice hands-on in simulation, without fear of compromising a patient or themselves, while simultaneously receiving feedback on their performance.
+Clinical learning opportunities, increased awareness of patient safety and increasing student numbers are all continually contributing to the unit becoming an essential part of the foundation to all health professions programmes, and whilst the simulated environment does not replace learning in the actual clinical environment, it does prepare students for their clinical placements in the various health facilities.

 Research regarding medical students' teaching experiences in the SCSU showed that students felt the sessions improved their confidence and empowered them to perform the procedures taught in the clinical environment.
 They reported that they "could see what is right and how you are supposed to work".
 This statement reflects the ethos of the Simulation and Clinical Skills Unit.
-We teach students using best evidence based practice and we encourage them to continually reflect and find ways to improve our teaching practices.
+Students are taught “best-practice” guidelines, and continual reflection is encouraged.